danyi1212/django-windowsauth/docs/source/installation/publish.rst

 Before deploying your site to production it is important to go over some best practices and make sure your site is the **most stable and secure**.
 Provided here are some best practices related to ``django-windowsauth``, IIS and LDAP.

+Many checks can be performed automatically using ``py manage.py check --deploy``.

 .. seealso::
     Check out `Django's deployment checklist <https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/>`_ too.